top of page

 A few realities:

-• The vendor can change their reserve before the property is announced “on the market”.
+• The vendor can and do change their reserve before the property is announced “on the market”.

 • You could be over the original reserve, but if the auctioneer never says “on the market” and never knocks it down, no sale is formed.